What skills do employers want?

 Planning and research skills

-To accomplish certain work tasks, you may need to come up with a suitable strategy and plan of action.
+To accomplish certain work tasks, you may need to develop a suitable strategy and plan of action.
 This could involve seeking out relevant information from various sources.
 How you analyse, interpret and report these findings is what's important here.

 Highlight the relevant skills you've developed during your degree - reading around a subject and analysing that information before writing an essay, for instance, or interpreting the results of a scientific experiment.